KVishnuVardhanR/M3T/README.md

 **CLS Token:** A learnable classification token is prepended to these tokens, similar to ViT class token.

-**Plane separation tokens:** A learnable separation token are also appended between each plane token and the end of the tokens, similar to BERT sep token.
+**Plane separation tokens:** A learnable separation token appended between each plane token and the end of the tokens, similar to BERT sep token.

 ![image](Screenshots/6.png)